-Me with a Macintosh computer I worked at in 2005 when I was a work-study student at the library of UNM Taos.
+Me with a Macintosh computer I worked on in 2005 when I was a work-study student at the library of UNM Taos.

 A Macintosh computer I worked at in 2005 when I was a work-study student and doing my internship at UNM Taos campus.

 A computer screen from one of the computers at the library at UNM.
 I used to create the backgrounds for them so the students would treat them kindly.
 The library people liked it when the students only used Firefox as a browser.

 I moved into my own place in October of 2005.
 Bert eventually moved in with me the end of 2005 and we got remarried in 2008.
 Above is me at our house on Don Fernando Street with my computer in 2006.

 The blank screen of the computer I used in 2007.

 Another computer and a printer I worked with when I was a work-study student at the library at UNM Taos campus in 2008.
 I was a student from 2002 until 2009.
 I was a work-study student from 2004 until 2008.